Woo hoo witchy woman.

 Graphics are comparable to the first Mega Man, even if they are wasted on bland levels and enemies.
 Sound is another story.
 The tunes we get in Magical Doropie are average at best.
 I know because I just went back and listened to them again.
 The fact that I needed to should give you an idea of how very average they are.
 I’ll probably have forgotten them again by this time tomorrow.
 This is obviously not on par with Capcom’s legendary “put down that controller and dance” brand of 8-bit techo-rock.
 That level of talent just isn’t present here.

 So if Magical Doropie is mediocre, why did I call it “surprisingly decent” above?
 Well, it turns out that aping one of the greatest sagas in all of gaming buys you a long, long way to fall before you end up with something unplayable.
 Magical Doropie is no Mega Man, but it’s sure as hell no Super Pitfall or Fist of the North Star, either.
 The gameplay is solid, the plot and characters are enjoyable, and it presents a decent challenge.
 All-in-all, a playthrough makes for a pleasant evening’s gaming.
 The Krion Conquest version is another story.
-Ripping out the cute story bits and the continue feature results in a far less charming game that will take you much, much more than a breezy couple hours to complete.
+Ripping out the cute cutscenes and the continue feature results in a far less charming game that will take you much, much more than a breezy couple hours to complete.
 I have no reservations about recommending that you spend a few hours with this one, but devoting dozens of hours to a game that never rises above “not bad?”
 Forget it.
 Your time could be much better spent.
 If you really want to dedicate that much of your life to a tough NES game, try Battletoads or Blaster Master.

 Sometimes it really does matter which witch is which.